Let’s get serious about testing for Lyme Disease.

 Most labs are not looking for the actual organism in the blood, but are looking for antibodies to the organism.
 Even with some of the more accurate tests, this can be problematic.
 Consider the following:

-1. If testing is done too soon after infection, antibodies won’t show up.
+1. If testing for Lyme Disease is done too soon after infection, antibodies won’t show up.
 Your body simply hasn’t had the time to develop antibodies to the infection yet.

-2. If the testing is done late, antibodies might not show up.
-With chronic infections antibodies often decline over time and aren’t detectable.
+2. If the testing is done late, then the antibodies might not show up.
+With chronic infections, antibodies often decline over time and aren’t detectable.

 3. Individuals with a compromised immune system often don’t create enough antibodies to show up on blood tests.